-Opening schools in extremely bad weather: guidance for schools gov.wales/opening-schools-extremely-bad-weather-guidance-schools
+Opening schools in extremely bad weather and extreme hot weather: www.gov.wales/opening-schools-well-childcare-and-play-settings-extreme-bad-weather-and-extreme-hot-weather

 National Cyber Security Centre

 The NCSC's free Web Check and Mail Check services can help protect schools from cyber-attacks.
 Two NCSC cyber security services, which are already helping thousands of organisations to protect their websites and email servers from cyber-attacks, are now available to all UK schools.
 Both tools are available free of charge, are quick to set up, and thereafter run automatically.
 More information is available from the NCSC website.